dparis47/prestashop/Readme.md

 * Maven: 3.3.9 or higher

 ## Execution
+Before launching the test: modify the activation code InweboTest.test003ActivationCode() and the profile InweboTest.test004ActivationCode()

 * Testcase can be launched as a JUnit test.
 * Test can be launched with ```mvn test -Dconfig=path/to/config/config.json```.
 * A default config file is present in com.inwebo.data.config-sample.json